smallrye/smallrye-config/documentation/src/main/docs/config/getting-started.md

 The final configuration is the aggregation of the properties defined by all these sources.
 A configuration property lookup starts by the highest ordinal configuration source available and works it way down to other sources until a match is found.
 This means that any configuration property may override a value just by setting a different value in a higher ordinal config source.
-For example, a property configured using an environment property overrides the value provided using the `microprofile-config.properties` file.
+For example, a property configured using an Environment Variable overrides the value provided using the `microprofile-config.properties` file.

 ### System Properties